huggingface/optimum-habana/examples/language-modeling/README.md

 ## PEFT

 To run LoRA finetuning and inference. you could use `run_lora_clm.py` as an example.
 Multi-card examples can be simply adapted to run LoRA finetuning.
-Here is the CLM example with Llama:
+Here is the CLM example with Llamav17B and Falcon40b:

 Single-card finetuning:
 ```bash